alexjlockwood/ShapeShifter/README.md

 ## Backers

 Support us with a monthly donation and help us continue our activities.
+Funds will go towards hiring new developers to work on awesome features!
 We'll display your logo below with a link to your site.
 🙏 [[Become a backer](https://opencollective.com/shapeshifter#backer)]